daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

     $ cd acme.sh-master/
     $ ./acme.sh --install --nocron --home /usr/local/share/acme.sh --accountemail "email@gmailcom"

+## Installation of reload-certs.sh (optional)
+You can use this script to automatically restart services for which certificates were changed.

+    $ wget -o /usr/local/share/reload-certs.sh https://github.com/bartowl/synology-stuff/raw/master/reload-certs.sh
+    $ chmod +x /usr/local/share/reload-certs.sh

 Be sure to close your session after installation and reconnect for the following steps.

 ## Configuring DNS